a-random-package/icon-pack-blank-template/README.md

 As always if you are new to theming follow this tutorial http://forum.xda-developers.com/showthread.php?t=1649891 to get started.

-Once you are ready open the IconPack.java file and add your details to the top.
+Once you are ready open the IconPack.java file found in src/com/yourname/themename and add your details to the top.

 Then open res/values/strings and fill in your info.
 The ADW Strings are for the icon picker activity.
 The hello string can be used as a description or a message to the user.